sms-pilot/HelloWorld-MSDN/README.txt

 Hello World Project

 THis workshop is awesome.

-MSDN
+12345

 123456

+Octocat is cute